jakeogh/dnsgate/README.md

 ```
 This instead returns NXDOMAIN on *.google.com.
 Returning NXDOMAIN instead of localhost is default in dnsmasq output mode.

 Said another way, conventional `/etc/hosts` blocking can not use wildcards * and therefore someone must keep track of each subdomain / domain combination that should be blocked.
 This is not necessarily a problem.
-Even if you don't use dnsmasq, other people [1] keep track of the subdomains for you.
+Even if you don't use dnsmasq, other people [1] keep track of the subdomains for you and dnsgate automatically pulls from them.
 If you want to block a specific domain completely, you must use dnsmasq.

-With `--mode dnsmasq` (default if not specified) the `--block-at-psl` option strips domains to their "Public Second Level Domain" which is the domain with any subdomain stripped, removing the need to manually specify/track specific subdomains. `--block-at-psl` may block domain's you want to use, so use it with `--whitelist`.
+With `--mode dnsmasq` (which is default) `--block-at-psl` strips domains to their "Public Second Level Domain" which is the top public domain with any subdomain stripped, removing the need to manually specify/track specific subdomains. `--block-at-psl` may block domain's you want to use, so use it with `--whitelist`.

 **Features:**
+* **Persistent Configuration** see configure.
 * **Wildcard Blocking** --block-at-psl will block TLD's instead of individual subdomains (dnsmasq mode only).
 * **System-wide.** All programs that use the local DNS resolver benefit.
-* **Blacklist Caching.** Optionally cache and re-use remote blacklists (see --cache and --cache-timeout).
+* **Blacklist Caching.** Optionally cache and re-use remote blacklists (see --no-cache and --cache-expire).
 * **Non-interactive.** Can be run as a periodic cron job.
 * **Fully Configurable.** See ./dnsgate --help (TODO, add /etc/dnsgate/config file support)
 * **Custom Lists.** See /etc/dnsgate/blacklist and /etc/dnsgate/whitelist.
 * **Return NXDOMAIN.** Rather than redirect the request to 127.0.0.1, NXDOMAIN is returned. (dnsmasq mode only).
 * **Return Custom IP.** --dest-ip allows redirection to specified IP (disables returning NXDOMAIN in dnsmasq mode)
-* **Installation Support.** see --install-help
+* **Installation Support.** see install-help
-* **Extensive Debugging Support.** see --verbose and --debug
+* **Verbose Output.** see --verbose
-* **IDN Support.** What to block snowman? ./dnsgate --blacklist-append ☃.net
+* **IDN Support.** What to block snowman? ./dnsgate blacklist ☃.net
-* **Enable/Disable Support.** see --enable and --disable
+* **Enable/Disable Support.** See enable and disable (dnsmasq mode only)

 **TODO:**
 * **Full Test Coverage.**